James and the Giant Peach: Adaptations

-Film adaptions
+Film adaptations

 A television adaptation of the novel appeared on BBC One on December 28, 1976.
 Paul Stone directed a script by Trever Preston.
 The cast included Simon Bell playing James, Bernard Cribbins playing Centipede, and Anna Quayle playing Aunt Spiker.

 Though Roald Dahl declined numerous offers during his life to have a film version of James and the Giant Peach produced, his widow, Felicity Dahl, approved an offer to have a film adaptation produced in conjunction with Disney in the mid-1990s.
-It was directed by Henry Selick and produced by Denise Di Novi and Tim Burton, all of whom previously made The Nightmare Before Christmas.
-The movie consists of live action and stop-motion to reduce production finances.
-It was narrated by Pete Postlethwaite (who also played the old man).
+It was directed by Henry Selick and produced by Denise Di Novi and Tim Burton, all of whom previously worked on The Nightmare Before Christmas.
+The film used a mix of live action and stop-motion to reduce production finances.
+It was narrated by Pete Postlethwaite (who also played the old man) and featured five songs composed and written by Randy Newman.
 The film was released on April 12, 1996.
-Although it was a box office flop, it received positive reviews and eventually became a cult classic.
+Although it was a box office failure, it received positive reviews and eventually became a cult classic upon its release on home video.

-There are numerous changes in both the plot of the film and the plot of the book, though the film was generally well received.
+There are numerous changes in both the plot of the film and the plot of the book (notably, the aunts survive the rolling peach and follow James all the way to New York City, and the Silkworm is absent), though the film was generally well-received.
 Felicity Dahl said that, "I think Roald would have been delighted with what they did with James."
 Owen Gleiberman of Entertainment Weekly praised the animated part, but calling the live-action segments "crude".
-It was nominated for an Academy Award for Best Original Musical or Comedy Score (by Randy Newman).
+Newman was nominated for an Academy Award for Best Original Musical or Comedy Score.

 In August 2016, Sam Mendes was in negotiations with Disney to direct another live action adaptation of the novel, with Nick Hornby in talks for the script.
 In May 2017, Mendes was no longer attached to the project due to his entering talks with Disney about directing a live-action film adaptation of Pinocchio.

 Musical adaptation

 The book was made into a musical with music and lyrics by Benj Pasek and Justin Paul and book by Timothy Allen McDonald.
-The musical had its premiere at Goodspeed Musicals on October 21, 2010, and is currently produced in regional and youth theatre.
+The musical had its premiere at Goodspeed Musicals on 21 October 2010, and is currently produced in regional and youth theatre.

+Stage adaptation

+David Wood's play based on James and the Giant Peach has been performed worldwide.
+It was first produced in 2001 by the Sherman Theatre, Cardiff and Birmingham Stage Company, who then toured it all over the UK.
+Other major productions have been mounted by West Yorkshire Playhouse and Polka Theatre, and it is very popular with community and amateur companies in the UK and US.
+The play is published and licensed by Concord Theatricals.